-If you just saved 15% on car insurance by switching to Geico, but your car just got hit by a train, that’s not so great, right?
+If you just saved 15% on car insurance by switching providers, but your car just got hit by a train, that’s not so great, right?

 The same thing goes for those coffee pods.
 There are benefits in some areas, but they’re ruining the whole deal in the process.

 If you only brew three cups of coffee in a day thanks to your Keurig instead of a full pot of five cups (two of which get dumped down the drain) using a traditional coffee maker, great!

 But if those three cups add three coffee pods to the garbage that wouldn’t have been thrown away in the first place, that’s literally over a thousand pods a year!
 Do the math.
 This is not a net positive.

 The Greater Effect: How Are K-Cups Bad for the Environment?